keu/docs/learn/use-case-airflow-dbt.md

     where "TOTAL_CAPACITY" is not NULL
     ```

-Finally, the `log_data_analysis` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to run an analysis on the final table using `pandas` and logs the results.
+Finally, the `log_data_analysis` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to run an analysis on the final table and logs the results.

 ```python
 @aql.dataframe